freedomformyanmar/uec-archive/Readme.md

 ---
 ## Explanation
-The crawled announcements are available as image format in `uec-archives` folder.
+The crawled announcements are available as image format in `archives` folder.

 Feel free to fix bugs/add announcements if they are needed.